CodePath-Team-5/SCHOOL-Q-A/README.md

 ## Overview

 ### Description
-User can:
-    - post question
-    - search questions & answer
-    - answer question
+The app is mainly for students at the CSUEB.
+It serve as a small community for students to easily access to different resources to resolve their problems.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** University Mobible Application
-- **Mobile:**   This app primarily develope for mobile and pc.Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
+- **Mobile:**   This is an Android app
 - **Story:**    User can search for questions, save & keep track of their posted questions and other questions from other users.
-- **Market:**   The app can be used under any education system/organization plattform
+- **Market:**   The app is for students at the CSUEB
-- **Habit:**    Students tend to seek advisors for questions and waiting for the replies.
-This app will help student & school staff make less effort to searching for answers
+- **Habit:**    This app will give student an easy access to find the answers from other users from CSUEB.
 - **Scope:**    User are students from the university

 ## Product Spec